-- Central Operations staff will support school-based staff in deepening their foundational knowledge about First Nations, Métis and Inuit by providing appropriate professional development opportunities and connecting schools with Indigenous Elders, Knowledge Keepers and community members who can enrich the learning of all staff and students. - 2.
-Central Operations staff will continue to support school-based staff in developing relationships with local Indigenous Elders, Knowledge Keepers, families, communities and organizations that enrich the educational experience of all students. - 3.
+- Central Operations staff will support school-based staff in deepening their foundational knowledge about First Nations, Métis and Inuit by providing appropriate professional development opportunities and connecting schools with Indigenous Elders, Knowledge Keepers and community members who can enrich the learning of all staff and students, supporting the calls to action in Truth and Reconciliation. - 2.
+Central Operations staff will continue to support school-based staff in developing relationships with local Indigenous Elders, Knowledge Keepers, families, communities and organizations that enrich the educational experience of all students, supporting the calls to action in Truth and Reconciliation. - 3.
 Central Operations staff will continue to support school-based staff in providing a broad range of engaging and informative learner-centered programming and supports that best meets our students' diverse learning needs. - 4.
 Central Operations staff will work with school-based leaders to develop school-wide attendance plans and continue to promote the importance of attendance through Divisional Attendance Matters information campaigns. - 5.
 Central Operations staff will work with school-based leaders to act on feedback provided by students and parents during meetings of the Board's Student Engagement Committees and the Council of School Councils about improving inclusive education practices in schools. - 6.
 Central Operations staff will continue to support the Alternative Education Program including Peace Regional Outreach Centre, Fairview and Area Learning Store, the Virtual Education Program for Grades 7 through 12 and the Peace Home Learning Connection. - 7.
 Central Operations staff will promote and support opportunities to improve health and wellness among students and staff. - 8.
 Central Operations staff will continue to foster community partnerships to support school-based staff in effectively responding to student health and wellness needs.